lbadger/JiraCli/README.md

 Simple CLI for JIRA
 ===================
+## Installation

+As usual, first, `composer install`.

+Then, If you have [https://github.com/kherge/php-box](Box) installed, awesome.
+Go to the root, type `box build`, grab the jira.phar and do something interesting with it (I just throw it in /usr/local/bin/jira).

+If not, well, I guess you could set up an alias or something.

+No idea if this'll work on Windows.
+It's at least possible.

+## Usage

-## Time issues you're working on, and add a worklog directly to JIRA:
+#### Time issues you're working on, and add a worklog directly to JIRA:

 Start a timer on issue NEX-343: